 The Mergers will be consummated on the terms and subject to the conditions set forth in the Merger Agreement, as a result of which (i) as of the UCU Effective Time, Sub will be merged with and into UCU, with UCU surviving in the UCU Merger and (ii) immediately thereafter at the Effective Time, the UCU Surviving Corporation will be merged with and into KCPL, with KCPL surviving (and renamed as Maxim) in the Consolidating Merger.
 In addition, as of the UCU Effective Time, (i) each issued and outstanding share of UCU Common Stock (other than shares of UCU Common Stock owned by KCPL or UCU either directly or through a wholly-owned Subsidiary (as defined herein)) will be converted into and become one fully paid and nonassessable share of Maxim Common Stock and (ii) each issued and outstanding share of common stock, \$1.00 par value per share, of Sub ("Sub Common Stock") will be converted into and become one fully paid and nonassessable share of common stock, \$0.01 par value per share, of the UCU Surviving Corporation.
 Each issued and outstanding share of KCPL Common Stock held by KCPL shareholders will remain outstanding after the Mergers, unchanged, as one share of Maxim Common Stock.
-Based on the number of shares of KCPL Common Stock and UCU Common Stock and the holders of UCU Common Stock will hold in the aggregate approximately 57% and 43%, respectively, of the total number of shares of Maxim Common Stock outstanding immediately after the Effective Time.
+Based on the number of shares of KCPL Common Stock and UCU Common Stock outstanding as of the date of the Merger Agreement, the holders of KCPL Common Stock and the holders of UCU Common Stock will hold in the aggregate approximately 57% and 43%, respectively, of the total number of shares of Maxim Common Stock outstanding immediately after the Effective Time.